marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   This form is preferred to the older form -A predicate(answer), which is still supported, because it does not use shell special characters.

-.. index:: A-predicate=answer

-.. index:: preprocessing, assertion
+.. index:: A-predicate=answer, preprocessing, assertion

 .. option:: -A-predicate={answer}

   Cancel an assertion with the predicate :samp:`{predicate}` and answer :samp:`{answer}`.

-.. index:: C

-.. index:: preprocessing, keep comments
+.. index:: C, preprocessing, keep comments

 .. option:: -C